 How is it measured?

 Manufacturers calculate a printer’s max PPM by factoring in plain text pages.
-Again, as a reminder, this does not include graphics, lines, or other objects that you may be looking to measure for.
+Again, as a reminder, this does not include graphics, lines, or other objects that you may be looking to measure.
 Printing a document containing an image will take much longer than a basic text document.

-How do I determine what printer speed is necessary for my business?
+How do I determine the printer speed my business needs?

 Finding your printing needs can be a bit tricky, as it’s not always a perfect science.
-Different PPM speeds are suited for different individuals or organizations.
-There are a few factors that need to be explored to make the most educated decision for yourself.
+Different PPM speeds suit different individuals or organizations.
+There are a few factors to explore to make the most informed decision for yourself.

-We encourage you to consult industry professionals about any questions or confusion with your equipment, especially when it comes to PPM.
-However, be aware that when asking different professionals about what speed is right for you, you may receive conflicting advice.
-This is due to the different types of printers on the market with different capabilities and features, and your individual printing needs.
+We encourage you to consult industry professionals for any questions or confusion about your equipment, especially regarding PPM.
+However, be aware that when asking different professionals about the right speed for you, you may receive conflicting advice.
+This is due to the different types of printers on the market, with varying capabilities and features, and to your individual printing needs.

 Some common printing factors to consider